JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part2.md

 for FILE in *2005_monthly.nc; do cdo settunits,days -settaxis,2005-01-01,00:00,1month $FILE $FILE; done
 ```

-Navigate to the 3D_var folder and edit the 3D variables (run through these steps for each experiment):
+navigate to the 3D_var folder and edit the 3D variables by defining and adding "standard_name", "long_name", "formula", and "formula_terms" variables.
+This also makes the time and z axis variables consistent with EsmValTool.
+The commands must be executed in the order specified below or else some variables will be deleted and you will need to start over:
 ```

 cd 3D_var
 mkdir Final